baruchlogic/textbook/unit-1/chapter-3.md

 ### (8) Ad Hominem

 “Ad hominem” means, roughly, “against the person.”
-An ad hominem fallacy is an argument that doesn’t try to win by offering good reasons or evidence, but rather directly attacks the personal *character* of the other person For example:
+An ad hominem fallacy is an argument that doesn’t try to win by offering good reasons or evidence, but rather directly attacks the personal *character* of the other person.
+For example:

 (27) I didn’t cheat on the exam!
 You’re stupid and ugly!